 Styling Products For 2c Wavy Hair

-There is a plethora of products that promise you to give a lot of lift, shine, and definition.
+There are a plethora of products that promise you to give a lot of lift, shine, and definition.
 We want you to choose wisely and pay attention only to 2c hair products that offer deep hydration: this is the basic requirement, especially if you deal with 2c natural hair.
+By the way, the products you're going to see below are recommended by stylists for women who want to adopt the Curly Girl method for wavy hair.

 Xtava Black Orchid Large Hair Diffuser